 Due to Sarajevo’s startlingly sad city, it is a sobering visit for solo travelers who want to take time to reflect.
 Learning about the 1990s war and the resulting genocide is a must-do, despite its disturbing nature.

 There are a number of free walking tours available so you can learn about this respectfully from a local – great for solo travelers looking to meet new people – although you may prefer to do this independently.
+That’s why the city is one of the best places for solo female travel.
+For the sense of freedom and independence.

 Museums such as Galerija 11/07/95, with its immersive gallery, give visitors a chance to learn about the tragedy, though I recommend also reading up about it before you visit, as the conditions that lead to war are vastly complicated.
 The Tunnel of Hope or War Childhood Museum also gives an opportunity for emotionally interacting with the city’s solemn past.